Rutuja Bhosale

 Rutuja Sampatrao Bhosale (born 27 March 1996) is an Indian tennis player.

 She made her debut for India Fed Cup team in 2012, the same year, she achieved her highest junior ranking of world No. 55.

 Bhosale, the former Indian number one in the WTA doubles rankings, attended Texas A&M University and graduated with a degree in Human Resources and Tourism management in 2017.

-She married Swapnil Gugale, former captain of Maharashtra Ranji Team in August, 2020.
+She married Swapnil Gugale, former captain of Maharashtra Ranji Team, in August, 2020.

+In September 2023, Rutuja won the gold medal in the mixed doubles event of the 2022 Asian Games, partnering Rohan Bopanna.